uptonking/note4yaoo/docs-react-p6.1-hooks-api.md

 };

 const App = () => {
   // 这样每次render都会执行
   // const [value, setValue] = useState(loop());

   // 这样只有首次会执行一次
   const [value, setValue] = useState(() => {
     return loop();
   });

+  //...
+}
 ```

   - If you update a State Hook to the same value as the current state, React will bail out without rendering the children or firing effects
+    - React uses the `Object.is` comparison algorithm
     - React may still need to render that specific component again before bailing out.
   - In general terms, here’s an example of how this works step-by-step:
     - React initializes the list of Hooks and the variable that keeps track of the current Hook
     - React calls your component for the first time
-    - React finds a call to useState, creates a new Hook object (with the initial state), changes the current Hook variable to point to this object, adds the object to the Hooks list, and return the array with the initial state and the function to update it
+    - React finds a call to `useState` , creates a new Hook object (with the initial state), changes the current Hook variable to point to this object, adds the object to the Hooks list, and return the array with the initial state and the function to update it
-    - React finds another call to useState and repeats the actions of the previous step, storing a new Hook object and changing the current Hook variable
+    - React finds another call to `useState` and repeats the actions of the previous step, storing a new Hook object and changing the current Hook variable
     - The component state changes
-    - React sends the state update operation (performed by the function returned by useState) to a queue to be processed
+    - React sends the state update operation (performed by the function returned by `useState` ) to a queue to be processed
     - React determines it needs to re-render the component
     - React resets the current Hook variable and calls your component
-    - React finds a call to useState, but this time, since there’s already a Hook at the first position of the list of Hooks, it just changes the current Hook variable and returns the array with the current state and the function to update it
+    - React finds a call to `useState` , but this time, since there’s already a Hook at the first position of the list of Hooks, it just changes the current Hook variable and returns the array with the current state and the function to update it
-    - React finds another call to useState and since a Hook exists in the second position, once again, it just changes the current Hook variable and returns the array with the current state and the function to update it
+    - React finds another call to `useState` and since a Hook exists in the second position, once again, it just changes the current Hook variable and returns the array with the current state and the function to update it
     - If you like to read code, `ReactFiberHooks` is the class where you can learn how Hooks work under the hood.
   - ref
     - [A guide to useState in React](https://blog.logrocket.com/a-guide-to-usestate-in-react-ecb9952e406c/)